JesusFreke/wyze_scale_tool/README.md

-# wyze_scale_tool - A utility for reading from and controlling a Wyze Scale X
+# wyze_scale_tool - A utility for reading from and managing a Wyze Scale X

 This is a proof-of-concept python library and stand-alone program for communicating with a Wyze Scale X.